As of July 13, 2006

 What if I see a thumbnail of someone I recognize?

 Each case posting bears the telephone number of the police officer or federal agent handling the investigation.
-You may either call him or her, or you can send an e-mail by clicking on "Report a Tip" in the Toolbox.
-All emails go directly to the investigating officer or agent.
+You may either call them, or you can send an e-mail by clicking on "Report a Tip" in the Toolbox.
+All emails are sent directly to the investigating officer or agent.

 Can I provide a tip for a crime committed but not posted on this site?